gitlabhq/gitlabhq/doc/user/project/labels.md

 GitLab will consider the label title and description for the search.

-## Filtering issues and merge requests by label
+## Filtering issues, merge requests and epics by label

 ### Filtering in list pages